 Hancock, MI 49930

-The Copper Country Community Arts Council (CCCAC) is the region thirteen administrator for the Regional Re-granting program of the Michigan Council for Arts and Cultural Affairs (MCACA).
+The Copper Country Community Arts Council (CCCAC) is Region 1A administrator for the Regional Re-granting program of the Michigan Council for Arts and Cultural Affairs (MCACA).
 The CCCAC facilitates funding opportunities for arts projects in the six counties of the Western Upper Peninsula; Houghton, Keweenaw, Baraga, Ontonagon, Gogebic and Iron.

-Minigrant dollars, matched 1:1 in cash/in-kind can be used for many types of arts activities such as exhibits, readings, performances, workshops, broadcasts, artist residencies, consultancies, commissions, restorations, festivals, pow wows, conferences, seminars, video and film productions and screenings, publications, and arts activities for students.
+Grants matched 1:1 with cash/in-kind can be used for many types of arts activities such as exhibits, readings, performances, workshops, broadcasts, artist residencies, consultancies, commissions, festivals, pow wows, conferences, seminars, video and film productions and screenings, publications, and arts activities for students.

-A new grant program for Professional and Organizational Development makes funding available for training courses, consultants, conference fees and related travel.
+Professional and Organizational Development grants provide funding for training courses, workshops, consultants, conference fees, and related travel.
 Applicants may apply for up to $1500.
 A 25% cash/in-kind match is required.

 Nonprofit organizations, schools, and municipalities from the six counties may apply.
-A panel comprised of knowledgeable individuals from each of the six counties evaluates all funding proposals.
+A panel comprised of knowledgeable individuals from each of the six counties reads and scores all funding proposals and makes funding recommendations.
 The review criterion includes artistic merit, sound planning and management, as well as community service.
-Geographic distribution, underserved populations, cultural diversity, and a variety of arts disciplines are considered when determining awards.
+Geographic distribution, underserved populations, cultural diversity, and a range of arts disciplines are considered when determining awards.

 Guidelines with instructions are available on the MCACA website and scroll down to Minigrant Program.